nwjs/chromium.src/docs/enterprise/add_new_policy.md

 2. Declare the policy in the [policy_templates.json](https://cs.chromium.org/chromium/src/components/policy/resources/policy_templates.json)
-    -   This file contains meta-level descriptions of all policies and is used to generated code, policy templates (ADM/ADMX for windows and the application manifest for Mac), as well as documentation.Please make sure you get the version and features flags (such as dynamic_refresh and supported_on) right.
+    -   This file contains meta-level descriptions of all policies and is used to generate code, policy templates (ADM/ADMX for Windows and the application manifest for Mac), as well as documentation.
+Please make sure you get the version and feature flags (such as dynamic_refresh and supported_on) right.
     -   Here are the most used attributes.
 Please note that, all attributes below other than `supported_on` do not change the code behavior.
         -   `supported_on`: It controls the platform and Chrome milestone the policy supports.
-        -   `dynamic_refresh`: It tells admin if the policy value can be changed and taken affected without re-launch Chrome.
+        -   `dynamic_refresh`: It tells the admin whether the policy value can be changed and take effect without re-launching Chrome.
-        -   `per_profile`: It tells the admin if different policy value can be assigned to different profile.
+        -   `per_profile`: It tells the admin whether different policy values can be assigned to different profiles.
-        -   `can_be_recommended`: It tells the admin if they can set the policy in the recommended level and allow user override it with UI, command line switch or extension.
+        -   `can_be_recommended`: It tells the admin whether they can mark the policy as recommended and allow the user to override it in the UI, using a command line switch or an extension.
         -   `future`: It hides the policy from auto-generated templates and documentation.
 It's used when your policy needs multiple milestone development.